alanperrow/alanperrow/README.md

 Sharpening skills in Python, particularly in machine learning

 Applying skills learned from Observable and REGL to other graphic libararies such as OpenGL and WebGL

-Reapplying web-dev skills to create a personal portfolio.

 <!--
 **alanperrow/alanperrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.